 Technically, 寂しい (sabishii / samishii) means "I'm lonely."
 However, Japanese people say it a lot to one another when they mean to say "I'm lonely (because I'm not with you."
 In a way, this makes it a kind of substitute for "I miss you," also.

-Interestingly, 寂しい (sabishii / samishii) is the only word we’ve seen before that has automatic “I miss you” popups in Line:
+寂しい (sabishii / samishii) has automatic "I miss you" popups in LINE:

 This just validates our assumption that a lot of people are typing 寂しい (sabishii / samishii), "I'm lonely," when really they mean "I miss you," or "I'm lonely (because you're not here)."